loneboarder/p5.experience.js/README.md

 * *press* User needs to press on the shape (callback gets called when the user clicks on shape)
 * *hover* User needs to hover over shape to call callback-function

-This function is only for uxShapes.
+This function is for uxShapes only.

 ### .uxRender()
 ```javascript